By May Olusola

 Do you know that African culture was slaying its fashion game long before the runway was invented?
 In fact, African fashion rooted from centuries of traditions.

-Do you know that Maasai have trademarked their bead artistry to protect their cultural identity?
+Do you know that the Maasai of Kenya trademarked their bead artistry to protect their cultural identity?
 This is because many fashion houses incorporate their designs into their collection without permission.

 African fashion is fresh and innovative

 Do you know that African designers are now in the fashion spotlight?
 Some designers even value the form and functionality of clothing over fads and trends, which make African fashion more creative and meaningful.

 If you’re a woman working in a creative office, then you can surely incorporate African-inspired prints into your looks.
 The key is to go for decent necklines and hemlines to keep everything modest and professional.
 If it’s a Casual Friday in the office, then simply trade your favorite jeans with an African-print skirt that will look chic with chambray top and classic pumps.

 African fashion will make your style more creative and colorful